MariusHahn/GeographicInformationSystemsAssignments/Assignment1/solution.md

 #### Discussion

-Taking the query from above with the cathedral and select the University of Konstanz by its name, we can locate by its name.
+Taking the query from above with the cathedral and select the University of Konstanz by its name, we can locate both.
 Then I put *way* of both results into the `ST_DISTANCE` Function, which returns the shortest distance between the two polygons.

 #### Query